blinktrade/docs-legacy/source/index.html.md

 ### OVERVIEW

-BlinkTrade provides a simple and robust [WebSocket API](#websocket-api) to integrate our platform, we strongly recommend you to use over the [Rest API](#rest-api).
+BlinkTrade provides a simple and robust [WebSocket API](#websocket-api) to integrate our platform, we strongly recommend you to use it over the [Rest API](#rest-api).

 ### FIX

-Our API is based on the [fix protocol](http://www.onixs.biz/fix-dictionary/4.4/index.html).
+BlinkTrade's API is based on the [FIX protocol](http://www.onixs.biz/fix-dictionary/4.4/index.html).

 ## BlinkTrade Endpoints